Super Bowl Squares 2023: Everything You Need To Play Squares Tonight

 Beyond playing contests, you can put a little money on Super Bowl squares picks.
 Sports betting sites offer squares odds on the big game.
 The rules are largely the same, and you can place bets on squares numbers for different stages of the game, all at plus-money odds.

-How does Super Bowl squares work?
+How to play Super Bowl squares

 Follow these simple steps to get your Super Bowl squares game started.